 Excellent Customer Service Starts With A Positive Attitude

 I'd been with my dad at the Carolinas Medical Center in Charlotte for several days.
+I noticed this mat in the elevator the first day I walked in.
+It hit me that this had to be a series.

-Sure enough the next day I walked in, it had changed to Monday.
+Sure enough, the next day I walked in, it had changed to Monday.
+The elevators all had these custom mats that were changed daily.

 The attitude the center wanted to present was to expect the best.

 They wanted to stand out from any other hospital.
-And to me they did, not from the mat but from the level of caring and service everyone exhibited.
+And to me, they did, not from the mat but from the level of caring and service everyone exhibited.
 It was extraordinary.

 They set me up from the moment I stepped onto that elevator.

 As a professional motivational speaker, I have flown United Airlines a lot.
-I remember when a captain got on the intercom as the door shut and said, "Good morning ladies and gentlemen.
+I remember when a captain got on the intercom as the door shut and said, "Good morning, ladies and gentlemen.
 It's a great day to fly!
 We're so glad you joined us today."

 To her, positive expectations are bad.